DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/demo.rst

 4. From the left side menu, click ``Contacts``

 5. Hover over each fake contact that you want to remove and click ``Trash``.
 This will remove them all from the system and put them into a Trash folder.
 To trash them all, click on the check box next to Title and change ``Bulk Actions`` to ``Move to Trash``.
 CAUTION!
-Be sure to uncheck yourself and any other user of your Discple.Tools instance.
+Be sure to uncheck yourself and any other user of your Disciple.Tools instance.

-6. From the left side menu, click ``Groups``and trash the fake groups.
+6. From the left side menu, click ``Groups`` and trash the fake groups.

 7. To return to your site to view it without the sample demo content, click the house icon |House| at the top to return.